gumaerc-testorg/15.599-fall-2011/content/pages/calendar-and-readings.md

 ### Student presentation:

-Kittur, Aniket, and Robert E. Kraut. "[Harnessing the Wisdom of Crowds in Wikipedia: Quality Through Coordination](http://dx.doi.org/10.1145/1460563.1460572)."
+Kittur, Aniket, and Robert E. Kraut. "{{% resource_link "f27d247e-8ddb-48ec-90f1-686cfd707187" "Harnessing the Wisdom of Crowds in Wikipedia: Quality Through Coordination" %}}."
 CSCW '08 Proceedings of the 2008 ACM conference on Computer supported cooperative work, 2008.

-Liu, Jun, and Sudha Ram. "[Who Does What: Collaboration Patterns in the Wikipedia and Their Impact on Data Quality](https://dx.doi.org/10.1145/1985347.1985352)." _ACM Transactions on Management Information Systems_ 2, no. 2 (2011): 175–80.
+Liu, Jun, and Sudha Ram. "{{% resource_link "1b666881-af7a-47da-8066-fc7d21163c62" "Who Does What: Collaboration Patterns in the Wikipedia and Their Impact on Data Quality" %}}." _ACM Transactions on Management Information Systems_ 2, no. 2 (2011): 175–80.

-Welser, Howard T., Dan Cosley, et al. "[Finding Social Roles in Wikipedia](http://dx.doi.org/10.1145/1940761.1940778)."
+Welser, Howard T., Dan Cosley, et al. "{{% resource_link "48997df3-09cb-4d10-aada-e08395f16fb1" "Finding Social Roles in Wikipedia" %}}."
 Proceedings of the 2011 iConference, 2011.

 {{< tdclose >}}